cadet/CADET-Core/doc/modelling/unit_operations/general_rate_model.rst

 ~~~~~~~~~~~~~~~

 In the model above, a cylindrical axial flow column is considered, see figure :numref:`GeometryGRMAxialColumn`.
-Other geometries are being used, and CADET-Core additionally supports cylindrical radial flow and frustum columns.
+Other geometries are being used, and CADET-Core additionally supports cylindrical radial flow columns, frustum columns, and columns whose cross section area varies smoothly along the flow path and is prescribed by the user.

 .. _GeometryGRMAxialColumn: